I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/nfccx/nc-nfccx-evt-nfc-cx-device-io-control.md

 <p>This callback function does not return a value.</p>

 ## -remarks
 <p>The client can complete the request either synchronously or asynchronously.
 The NFC CX will complete the request if a status code other than STATUS_PENDING is returned by the client.
-To prevent request double completion, the client should not complete the WDFREQUEST (that is, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff549945">WdfRequestComplete</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff549948">WdfRequestCompleteWithInformation</a>) if it returns STATUS_SUCCESS or a failure status code.</p>

-<p>The client can complete the request either synchronously or asynchronously.
-The NFC CX will complete the request if a status code other than STATUS_PENDING is returned by the client.
-To prevent request double completion, the client should not complete the WDFREQUEST (that is, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff549945">WdfRequestComplete</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff549948">WdfRequestCompleteWithInformation</a>) if it returns STATUS_SUCCESS or a failure status code.</p>
+To prevent request double completion, the client should not complete the WDFREQUEST (that is, call <a href="..\wdfrequest\nf-wdfrequest-wdfrequestcomplete.md">WdfRequestComplete</a> or <a href="..\wdfrequest\nf-wdfrequest-wdfrequestcompletewithinformation.md">WdfRequestCompleteWithInformation</a>) if it returns STATUS_SUCCESS or a failure status code.</p>

 ## -requirements
 <table>